 Inside the 1987 Philippines Consitution

 The Filipino 1987 constitution is essential as it sets out the rights of the individuals along with the government’s power and authority.
-It is a constitution that helps hold the Filipino society together and ensures that it doesn’t go into chaos.
-The Philippines’ 1987 Constitution is essential as it helps to add stability to the Philippines while also outlining the rights of the individuals.
+It is a constitution that helps hold Filipino society together and ensures it doesn’t go into chaos.
+The Philippines’ 1987 Constitution is essential as it helps to add stability to the Philippines while also outlining the rights of individuals.

 The Philippines 1987 Constitution consists of several sections.
 The summary for each of these sections are: